-The Company maintains an insurance policy for its directors and officers against liability incurred by them while performing their duties, subject to certain limitations.
-The amount of the premium for 2023-2024 was \$68,123 per annum for annual aggregate coverage of \$25,255,500 with a \$42,093 deductible.
-The current policy expires November 30, 2024.
+The Company maintains an insurance programme for its directors and officers for personal liability incurred by them while performing their duties as directors and officers, subject to certain limitations.
+The total premium for the policy year commencing from November 30, 2024 was \$111,816 per annum with a \$45,073 deductible.
+The current policy expires November 30, 2025.
+The programme consists of: